 A step-parent does not actually need to adopt his or her step-child in order for a Form I-130 or Form I-730 to be approved.
 If the parent and step-parent married before the child's 18th birthday, the step-parent/step-child relationship can be a basis for approving a Form I-130 or a Form I-730.
-See INA § 101(b)(1)(B).
+See INA section 101(b)(1)(B).
+An adoption that meets the age, custody and residence requirements of INA section 101(b)(1)(E) would be needed, however, before the individual could be the adopting step-parent's "child" for purposes of naturalization under INA section 320 or INA section 322.